-Sleeping or working directly in line with the door also exposes you to excessive chi, which can contribute to stress, irritability, health problems, and feelings of overwhelm.
+Sleeping or working directly in line with the door also exposes you to excessive Chi, which can contribute to stress, irritability, health problems, and feelings of overwhelm.

-Use of the command position removes you from these negative influences and puts you in control of your space and of your life.
+Using the command position removes you from these negative influences and puts you in control of your space and of your life.

-10. Feng Shui For The Bright Hall (Open Space)
+10. Feng Shui for the Bright Hall (Open Space)

-In Feng Shui the bright hall is an open space in front of you when lying in bed or sitting behind a desk facing the door — one of the key elements of the command position.
+In feng shui, the bright hall is an open space in front of you when lying in bed or sitting behind a desk facing the door — one of the key elements of the command position.

 The idea is to always create open spaces because this is where opportunities manifest.
 When there’s no bright hall, opportunities are marginalized and growth is stagnated.

 11. Feng Shui Crystals

 Feng shui crystals are known to bring good energy into any space.